emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ***
+## Beech
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Their server (on primary) has auto-switch built into all its servers. ✔️
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Site has watch lists + favorites, and they can be synced across devices. ✔️
+1. Site has collections, decent sorting, and random AI suggestions. ✔️
+1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Uses custom version of vidstack player (on primary). 🟡
+1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

+***
 ## Vidora
 ### Score: 17/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️